sail-sg/Adan/README.md

 | QNLI      | Accuracy                     |   91.3    |  [config](./NLP/BERT/config/finetuning/qnli-adan.yaml)  |
 | RTE       | Accuracy                     |   73.3    |  [config](./NLP/BERT/config/finetuning/rte-adan.yaml)   |

+For fine-tuning on GLUE-Task, see the total batch size in their corresponding configure files.

 #### Transformer-XL-base

 We provide the config and log for Transformer-XL-base trained on the WikiText-103 dataset.
+The total batch size for this experiment is `60*4`.

 |                     | Steps | Test PPL |                          Download                           |
 | ------------------- | :---: | :------: | :---------------------------------------------------------: |